Social welfare supports for Ukrainian refugees

 The Department of Social Protection will send you a letter to let you know when your payment will be at the Post Office for you to collect.

-You will need to bring your ‘PPS number award letter’ and your ID with you to collect your payment at the Post Office.
+You need to bring your ‘PPS number award letter’ and your ID with you to collect your payment at the Post Office.

 You can use MyWelfare to change the Post Office where you are being paid.
-You can only use this service if you are covered by the EU Temporary Directive.
+You can only use this service if you are covered by the EU Temporary Protection Directive.

 Other financial services